BohrenAn/CA-Export/README.md

 ![Export-CaPolicy_03](Export-CaPolicy_03.jpg)

 ## History

 13.02.2023 Fixed:

 - Test Module and Connect-MgGraph
 - Addet Session Controls
 - Output is now devided into Conditions, SessionControls, GrantControls
 - Code Cleanup and changed from Spaces to Tabs

 15.02.2023 Fixed:

 - Output is now devided into Users, Cloud Apps or Actions, Conditions, GrantControls, SessionControls (like in CA Portal)
 - Minor rearrangement of Rows

 18.04.2023 Fixed:

 - Fixed Script Parameter "PolicyID" -ConditionalAccessPolicyId
 - Addet PolicyID to HTML Output

 03.05.2023 Fixed:

 - Changed UPN to Displaynames for AD Objects because Groups don't have a UPN

 04.06.2024 Fixed:

 - Remove Select-MgProfile (older Microsoft.Graph Module)
 - Fixed GrantControls

+29.04.2025 Improved:

+- Added Network Section to HTML Output to match the Conditional Access GUI in Entra Portal

 ## License